hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 6 All-Seeing Eye of Numas
 This jewel was recovered from the ruins of Numas far in the south.
-It gives its wielder horrific nightmares that predict his future.
+It gives its wielder horrific nightmares that predict his future, but an absolute clairvoyance too.
 The bearer of the All-Seeing Eye can see all models on the table top, even if they are hidden or out of sight.
 He can guide his fellow warband members through the ruins (this allows you to roll two dice for the bearer after battle when rolling on the Exploration chart).
-The bearer also has an additional 6+ save (which is not modified by Strength or weapon modifiers) against all shooting attacks and strikes in close combat, as he can sense the attacks before they are made.
+The bearer may also roll a D6 whenever they are hit by an attack.
+On a 6 the hit is discarded.
 All animals (such as War dogs, horses, etc) will be affected by frenzy when fighting against the bearer of the All-Seeing Eye.